Pitch (card game)

-Pitch without auction
+Pitch or blind all fours

 Two or more players play individually or in equal-sized teams, seated alternatingly.
 Normal play rotation is clockwise.
 Players cut for first deal.
-Cards rank as in Whist and have certain numerical values called pips as shown in the table.
+Cards rank as in whist and have certain numerical values called pips as shown in the table.
 In each deal up to 4 scoring points are distributed among the parties.
 The game is won by the party that first reaches a previously specified target score over several deals.

 The dealer shuffles and the pone cuts.
 The dealer hands out 6 cards to each player in batches of 3.
 Trump is determined by the suit of the first card played in trick-play.
 Eldest hand leads to the first trick, and the winner of each trick leads to the next.
-Standard trick-play rules are in effect with the exception that a player who can follow suit to a plain suit lead is nevertheless allowed to play a trump.
+Standard trick-play rules are in effect with the exception that a player who can follow suit to a plain suit lead is nonetheless allowed to play a trump.

 At the end of the deal, scoring points, also referred to as pointy points in some circles, are awarded as described in the table.
 The Jack point is not awarded if no player held the Jack of trumps.
 The Game point is only awarded if one party has won more pips in tricks than any other.
 The scoring points accrue strictly in the order given in the table, preventing ties in case more than one team reaches the target score at the end of the deal.

-The pub game played nowadays in northern England under the name All Fours is a four-player partnership version of Pitch, played for 11 points.
+The pub game played nowadays in northern England under the name all fours is a four-player partnership version of pitch, played for 11 points.
 Side payments are made for winning all four points in a single hand.
-In some areas the point for Low is awarded to the eventual owner.
+In some areas the point for low is awarded to the eventual owner.

 Choosing the trump suit by leading to the first trick is known as pitching.
-That trump is determined by pitching rather than by turning up a card from the stock is the key difference between Pitch and classical All Fours/Seven Up.
+That trump is determined by pitching rather than by turning up a card from the stock is the key difference between pitch and classical all fours/seven up.